TresAmigosSD/SMV/docs/design/SmvNameMatcher/SmvNameMatcher.md

 ```

 ###CommonLevelMatcher
 This is an optional parameter.
-If not specified a simple cross join will be applied.
-The two input data frames have to be joined into a single combined data frame on which matches will be performed.
-We currently support a cross join, which is the default, or an inner join for which you can provide a catalyst expression.
+If your Level Matchers have a common expression, you can optimize your tests by applying this expression first in this parameter.
+If you set this to null, then Level Matchers will be applied to all combinations of records in whatever was not matched by the Exact Match Filter.

+###CommonLevelMatcherNone
+If you set the Common Level Matcher parameter to null, then internally it will be replaced with CommonLevelMatcherNone.
+This will combine all records remaining in the input data frames after the ExactMatchFilter has been applied.

+###CommonLevelMatcherExpression
+If you have a common level expression, you can specify it here.
+A seperate boolean column with the result will not be created in the MDM but the remaining LevelMatchers will perform faster.

 ```scala
 CommonLevelMatcherExpression(<catalyst expression>) // catalyst expression on which to join the data frames